Console war: The second push in 1991

 The Genesis still struggled in the United States against Nintendo, and only sold about 500,000 units by mid-1990.
 Nintendo had released Super Mario Bros.
 3 in February 1990 which further drove sales away from Sega's system.
 Nintendo themselves did not seem to be affected by either Sega's or NEC's entry into the console market.
 Sega's president Hayao Nakayama wanted the company to develop an iconic mascot character and build a game around it as one means to challenge Nintendo's own Mario mascot.
 Company artist Naoto Ohshima came up with the concept of Sonic the Hedgehog, a fast anthropomorphic character with an "attitude" that would appeal to teenagers and incorporating the blue color of Sega's logo, and Yuji Naka helped to develop the game Sonic the Hedgehog to showcase the character as well as the graphics and processing speed of the Genesis.
 The game was ready by early 1991 and launched in North America in June 1991.

 Separately, Sega fired Katz and replaced him with Tom Kalinske as Sega of America's new CEO in mid-1990.
 Kalinske had been president of Mattel and did not have much experience in video games but recognized the razor and blades model, and developed a new strategy for Sega's push to challenge Nintendo's dominance in America with four key decisions, which included cutting the price of the Genesis from $189 to $149, and continue the same aggressive marketing campaigns to make the Genesis look "cool" over the NES and of Nintendo's upcoming Super Nintendo Entertainment System (SNES).
 Further, Kalinske pushed hard for American developers like Electronic Arts to create games on the Genesis that would better fit American preferences, particularly sports simulation games which the console had gained a reputation for.
 Finally, Kalinske insisted on making Sonic the Hedgehog the bundled game on the system following its release in June 1991, replacing Altered Beast and even offering those that had purchased a Genesis with Altered Beast a trade-in replacement for Sonic.

-Under Kalinske, Sega also revamped their advertising approach, aiming for more of a young adult audience, as Nintendo still was positioning the SNES as a child-friendly console.
+Under Kalinske, Sega also revamped its advertising approach, aiming for more of a young adult audience, as Nintendo still was positioning the SNES as a child-friendly console.
 Advertising focused on Sonic, the edgier games in the Genesis library, and its larger library of sports games which appealed to this group.
 Television ads for the Genesis and its games ended with the "Sega Scream" – a character shouting the name "Sega" to the camera in the final shot – which also caught on quickly.